MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 ## Compound utterances

-Copilot agents must support atleast three unique compound utterances by handling three or more parameters.
+Agents must support atleast three unique compound utterances by handling three or more parameters.

 :::image type="content" source="../../../../assets/images/Copilot/high-quaity-me-pass-multi-parameters.png" alt-text="Screenshot shows an example of a pass scenario where the Northwind app returns a response for a seafood and in stock parameters.":::